 We've told you before - all illness starts in the gut (Hippocrates).
 And that, with chronic illness, your gut microbiome gets ill first and, secondly, you can't get better until your microbiome gets better (Human Microbiome Project) This is exactly why, Chris Woollams rebuilds people's health when they have cancer, from the gut outwards.
 As he says frequently, when he builds a Personal Prescription for someone, he doesn't treat cancer; he treats people.
 They built a body conducive to cancer over a number of years - he builds them a body conducive to health!

-Now, new research from Melanie Rutkowski, PhD, of the UVA School of Medicine and the UVA Cancer Center, shows that Chris is absolutely correct in his approach.
+1) from Melanie Rutkowski, PhD, of the UVA School of Medicine and the UVA Cancer Center, shows that Chris is absolutely correct in his approach.

 Rutkowski's research shows that not only does an unhealthy gut lead to changes in a healthy breast but that it also goes on to help breast cancer spread to other parts of the body.
 You must fix your gut.
 In the USA, only 29% of women with metastatic breast cancer survive five years.